joelek/bonsai/readme.md

 * Serialize classes as "class".
 * Ensure that the proper state type is inferred in update event messages.
 * Consider implementing TupleState that changes once irregardless of number of members.
-* Fix issue with property setter for file input elements.